realpoke/genlink/README.md

 ### Temporary Fix:
 To address this issue temporarily, follow the fix on this [commit](https://github.com/NativePHP/electron/commit/4b316176fdacf1c499d8cf30368f793e420a6712).

+### Issue: Filesystem missing

+The `v0.3.0` release of the electron-plugin lacks the necessary environment variables for PHP functionality.
+Unfortunately, these variables are only properly configured in the main branch of the plugin.

+### Temporary Fix:
+Replace the existing `php.js` files in the plugin's distribution (`dist`) with a custom version that includes the required environment variable settings for PHP.
+This temporary fix will allow you to continue using the plugin with the desired functionality until an official solution becomes available.

 ## Getting Started

 To get started with GenLink, follow these simple steps: